AmirMustafa/AmirMustafa/README.md

   <img height="225" src="https://github-readme-stats.vercel.app/api/top-langs/?username=AmirMustafa&theme=light"/>
 </a>

 I'm a Javascript Full Stack and Consultant.
-I have good experience in JavaScript and you've stumbled upon my personal slice of the Github – a place where I push the fruits of my curiousity, things I learn and am passionate about, as well as the outcome of the work I do and can share publicly.
+I have over four years of experience in JavaScript and you've stumbled upon my personal slice of the Github – a place where I push the fruits of my curiousity, things I learn and am passionate about, as well as the outcome of the work I do and can share publicly.

 Here are some ideas to get you started:
 <h2 align="left">👨🏻‍💻 About Me:</h2>